sirkaushalkumar/node/README.md

 ### State in React Components

 - Rules of State
     - Only usable with class components.
-Technically can be used with functional components using the 'hooks system (to be discussed later)
+Technically can be used with functional components using the 'hooks system' (to be discussed later)
     - You will confuse props with state :(
     - 'State' is a JS object that contains data relevant to a component
     - Updating 'state' on a component causes the component to (almost) instantly rerender